Rottenburger/Machine-Learning-Based-DDoS-Detection-System-Aberywtwyth-uni-2025/README.md

 - LDAP: Lightweight Directory Access Protocol-based attack

 ## Authors and acknowledgment
-Thomas Roethenbaugh (tpr3)
+Rottenburger

-I would also like to acknowledge my supervisor Dr Muhamud Aslam, whom without which this project would not have been possible.
+I would also like to acknowledge my supervisor Dr Aslam, whom without which this project would not have been possible.
 Thank you for putting up with all my questions.

 I also would like to thank my friends and family for helping me throughout these 4 years